Skip to main content

 5. Save and Restart

-• Click SAVE & RESTART in the upper right corner.
+• Click SAVE & RESTART in the top right corner.
 Klipper will save the configuration and restart the service.

-• If an error appears, please ignore it for now.
+• If an error occurs, please ignore it for now.

-• Subsequently, completely power off all devices (including the host and all MCUs).
+• Then, completely power off all devices (including the host and all secondary MCUs).

-• Important: A complete power-off is mandatory; otherwise, subsequent steps cannot be performed.
+• Important: Ensure a complete power-off is performed; otherwise, the subsequent steps cannot proceed.

 Step 2: Detect Devices and Confirm Firmware Type